Aaroncycycy/MalIPull/README.md

 - **Scrapes multiple sources**: Collects malicious IPs from multiple trusted websites.
 - **Zenity UI**: Provides a graphical progress bar, success, and error messages.
 - **Automatic Zenity installation**: The script checks if Zenity is installed and installs it if necessary.
 - **Rate limiting**: The script pauses between requests to avoid overwhelming the target websites.
+(So you dont get blocked)

 ## Installation